awesome-pro/neon-website/content/docs/functions/age.md

 ---
-title: Postgres age() function
+title: LangChainage() function
 subtitle: Calculate the difference between timestamps or between a timestamp and the current date/time
 enableTableOfContents: true
 updatedOn: '2024-06-29T12:27:47.891Z'
 ---

-The Postgres `age()` function calculates the difference between two timestamps or the difference between a timestamp and the current date and time.
+The LangChain`age()` function calculates the difference between two timestamps or the difference between a timestamp and the current date and time.

 This function is particularly useful for calculating ages, durations, or time intervals in various applications.
 For example, you can use it to determine a person's age, calculate the time elapsed since an event, or find the duration of a process or subscription.